IRS Penalty Abatement: Remove or Reduce IRS Penalties in 2026

 Can the IRS really remove my penalties?

 Yes.
-The IRS removed penalties on billions of dollars in tax debt in 2024 alone through First-Time Abatement and Reasonable Cause programs.
+The IRS removes penalties on billions of dollars in tax debt every year through First-Time Abatement and Reasonable Cause programs.
 FTA in particular is broadly available and routinely granted when compliance criteria are met.
 Most taxpayers who qualify never request it.

 What is the difference between FTA and Reasonable Cause?